celediel/Morrowind-NPCs-Go-Home/readme.md

   ignored class or faction will not be locked, or have its NPCS disabled.
 - Cells of player joined factions are not locked

+### Debug / Devel Stuff ###

+- data/positions.lua contains positions used for NPC placement in homes and public houses
+- it's tedious work, so I haven't done many, so I've added debug some debug keybinds to help:
+  - ctrl + c prints to mwse.log position data sorta properly formatted for positions.lua
+  - alt + c prints to mwse.log all the current runtime data, found in common.runtimeData
+    - includes: public houses and homes found for NPCs: cells that NPCs will be moved to, needing position data

 ## WIP ##

 - Currently NPCs without a home are moved into local cells with matching faction, or a random public cell